Principal: Candace Rotruck

 Opportunities for Parent and Community Involvement

 Parents are an important part of the Alvey community.
 Parents are invited to join the PTA which meets monthly and plans many presentations and activities for students.
-Parents are also invited to join the Advisory Council which meets the first Tuesday of each month to work with the principal planning for the school.
+Parents are also invited to join the Advisory Council which meets the first Tuesday of every other month to work with the principal planning for the school.
 Each of these organizations has its own page on the Alvey website with more details.

 Parents and community members are invited to volunteer in the school.
 There are many opportunities to help in the office or to work with students as instructional volunteers.
 We truly appreciate our Alvey volunteers and honor them with a special dinner at the end of the year.
 Their contributions are invaluable.